lawrennd/old_talks/_deepgp/includes/deep-nn-gp.md

     \dataVector &= \mathbf{f}\left(\latentVector_{3}\right)
 \end{align}

-This is equivalent to Gaussian prior over weights and integrating out all parameters and taking width of each layer to infinity.
+This is equivalent to Gaussian prior over mappings and integrating out all parameters and taking width of each layer to infinity.